-Brown Supplemental Essays – Prompts & Tips 2022-23
+Brown Supplemental Essays 2023-24 Prompts & Advice

 (Want to learn more about How to Get Into Brown University?
 Visit our blog entitled: How to Get Into Brown: Admissions Data and Strategies for all of the most recent admissions data as well as tips for gaining acceptance.)

-You’ll find the Brown supplemental essay prompts for the 2022-23 admissions cycle listed below.
+You’ll find the Brown supplemental essay prompts for the 2023-24 admissions cycle listed below.
 The College Transitions team will also share their advice about how successful applicants approach each of the Brown supplemental essays.

-Brown Supplemental Essays 2022-23
+Brown Supplemental Essays 2023-24

 1) Brown Open Curriculum Essay

 Brown’s Open Curriculum allows students to explore broadly while also diving deeply into their academic pursuits.
-Tell us about any academic interests that excite you, and how you might use the Open Curriculum to pursue them while also embracing topics with which you are unfamiliar.
+Tell us about any academic interests that excite you, and how you might pursue them at Brown.
 (200-250 words)

-Let’s begin by explaining exactly what Brown’s Open Curriculum is…In the university’s own words, the Open Curriculum allows students to “develop a personalized course of study — they have greater freedom to study what they choose and the flexibility to discover what they love.”
+Let’s begin by explaining exactly what Brown’s Open Curriculum is…in the university’s own words, the Open Curriculum allows students to “develop a personalized course of study — they have greater freedom to study what they choose and the flexibility to discover what they love.”
 Getting to be the architect of your own college program is a rare opportunity that few schools other than Brown offer.
 With this great privilege comes great responsibility and Brown wants to know precisely how you might take advantage of this virtually unparalleled undergraduate freedom.